Elementary School Handbook

 Use of Facilities

 Applications for the use of the school facilities are made in accordance with policies established by the Board of School Directors.
-Anyone or any group wishing to use a part of the school building or school grounds must complete an application (which can be found on the District’s website) and submit it for review to the Building Secretary.
+Anyone or any group wishing to use a part of the school building or school grounds must complete an application (which can be found on the District’s website) and submit it for review to the Building Administrative Assistant.
 Applicants will be notified of the District’s response in writing.
 Anyone granted permission to use the facilities must remove all litter and debris at the conclusion of the activity and must restrict activities to the designated area cited in the application.
+Facilities Use - Radnor Township School District (rtsd.org)

 Visiting the School